 Now the model in the photos, Lola Ogunyemi, is speaking out.
 She wrote an in-depth essay on the subject and says, “Historically, and in many countries still today, darker models are even used to demonstrate a product’s skin-lightening qualities to help women reach this standard.
 This repressive narrative is one I have seen affect women from many different communities I’ve been a part of.
 And this is why, when Dove offered me the chance to be the face of a new body wash campaign, I jumped.”

 She loved the idea of being the face of Dove and then the image went viral for looking racist.
 “I went online and discovered I had become the unwitting poster child for racist advertising.
 No lie.
 If you Google ‘racist ad’ right now, a picture of my face is the first result.
 I had been excited to be a part of the commercial and promote the strength and beauty of my race, so for it to be met with widespread outrage was upsetting.”
-But she acknowledged that the video version of the ad is better at explaining their concept while the still images do not and please don;t call her a ‘victim!’
+But she did acknowledge that the video version of the ad is better at explaining their concept while the still images do not, but please don’t call her a ‘victim!’
 Check out her entire essay at the Guardian.

 — Dove (@Dove) October 9, 2017

 Dove attempted to explain that Dove is for all people of all colors, but the add missed the mark.
 How should Dove have handled the negative press?